DanielJones6736/NLP-Bookkeeping/README.md

 ## Acknowledgments

-This project was developed as part of the CS6320 - NLP course in Spring 2025.
+This project was developed as part of the CS6320 - NLP course in Spring 2025 at the University of Texas as Dallas